-This course combines 18 hours of behind-the-wheel off-road (yard) instruction and 2 hours of on-road instruction, and is designed to help students develop their driving skills in both a controlled environment and on the public road.
+This course combines behind-the-wheel off-road (yard) instruction, and is designed to help students develop their driving skills in both a controlled environment and on the public road.
 This portion of the program satisfies the Entry-Level driving Training Behind the Wheel (BTW) Range training required by FMCSA.
+Instruction takes place in a traditional or hybrid format.